 Making operations undoable#

-In this way, this operation appears in the History and you or the user can undo it.
+This makes the operation appear in the History, where you or the user can undo it.

 Note